-Spices, herbs and aging
+Spices, herbs, and aging

 Herbs and spices have played integral roles in traditional medicine, and for good reason.
-Not only are they rich in antioxidants, but they also contain minerals and other vital vitamins which can help to speed up your metabolism and improve cholesterol and blood glucose levels.
+Not only are they rich in antioxidants, but they also contain minerals and other vital vitamins that can help to speed up your metabolism and improve cholesterol and blood glucose levels.
 By choosing to flavor your food, you’re allowing for the spices to provide nutrients as well as counter the effects of premature aging.
-Therefore, embrace flavorful food and read on to find out which spices and herbs need to be part of your spice rack.
+So embrace flavorful food and read on to find out which spices and herbs need to be part of your spice rack.

-Ashwagandha (or the Indian ginseng for those who can’t pronounce it) in rich in antioxidant properties, which then allows for it to protect skin cells from oxidative stress and damage.
+Ashwagandha (or the Indian ginseng for those who can’t pronounce it) is rich in antioxidant properties, which then allows for it to protect skin cells from oxidative stress and damage.
 Moreover, these herbs also encourage skin cell regeneration – it helps the body get rid of dead skin cells quicker and this leaves you with a much youthful appearance.

 A member of the mint family, basil contains flavonoids that can help protect skin cells against oxidative stress.
 Oxidative stress – often a result of pollutants or excessive UV exposure – can damage skin cells as well as affect collagen levels, which are prone to leaving you with dry, dehydrated aged skin.
-According to one study published in the DARU Journal of Pharmaceutical Sciences, basil can help to prevent wrinkles and keep the skin hydrated and smooth.
+According to a study published in the DARU Journal of Pharmaceutical Sciences, basil can help prevent wrinkles and keep the skin hydrated and smooth.

 Basil also supports heart health and lowers levels of cortisol (the stress hormone).

 Collagen is a protein in the body that helps the skin maintain a firm and youthful appearance.
 However, like most things in the body, the levels of collagen decrease as we age.
 However, other factors such as smoking can also accelerate this decline.